KarolS/millfork/docs/api/target-platforms.md

 * `dos_com` – a COM file for DOS on IBM PC. (very experimental)

 The primary and most tested platform is Commodore 64.

-Currently, targets that assume that the program will be loaded from disk or tape are better tested.
-Cartridge targets may exhibit unexpected bugs.